George Brandis: Resignation

-Leading up to the 2018 Liberal Party of Australia leadership spills, Brandis was increasingly willing to assert 'small-l liberal' positions and publicly criticised the coalition government and members of his own party, particularly the Conservative-wing of the party, including Immigration Minister Peter Dutton.
+Leading up to the 2018 Liberal Party of Australia leadership spills, Brandis was increasingly willing to assert "small-l liberal" positions and publicly criticised the coalition government and members of his own party, particularly the Conservative-wing of the party, including Immigration Minister Peter Dutton.
 Brandis was reported as being concerned about the new formation of the Department of Home Affairs under Dutton.
-Shortly after Dutton criticised lawyers who represented refugees and asylum seekers as 'un-Australian', Brandis gave a speech which championed lawyers and their role in ensuring the supremacy of the law against the executive government, which was largely seen as an attack on Dutton's comments.
+Shortly after Dutton criticised lawyers who represented refugees and asylum seekers as "un-Australian", Brandis gave a speech which championed lawyers and their role in ensuring the supremacy of the law against the executive government, which was largely seen as an attack on Dutton's comments.

 Brandis formally resigned from the Senate on 8 February 2018.
-In his farewell speech to the Senate he was critical of anti-terrorism laws being used by his own party as a 'political weapon' and warned against the 'powerful elements of right-wing politics' who had abandoned concern for the rights of the individual in favour of a 'belligerent, intolerant populism'.
+In his farewell speech to the Senate he was critical of anti-terrorism laws being used by his own party as a "political weapon" and warned against the "powerful elements of right-wing politics" who had abandoned concern for the rights of the individual in favour of a "belligerent, intolerant populism".

 Post-political career

 Brandis was appointed to fill the post of Australia's next High Commissioner to the United Kingdom.
 Due to take up the role in March 2018, an Achilles tendon injury delayed his official term start until 3 May 2018.
 His term as High Commissioner ended in 2022 and he was subsequently appointed a professor at the Australian National University, to teach at the ANU College of Law with a focus on national security, law and policy.
+He is an Advisory Board member of the Council on Geostrategy.
+He is a regular columnist for The Sydney Morning Herald.